BZ-2019/lutorpy/README.md

 Have a bug?
 Please create an issue here on GitHub at https://github.com/imodpasteur/lutorpy/issues.

 # Support lutorpy project
 Like lutorpy project?
 It solved your problem?
-Let us know by giving lutorpy project a star, so we know how many people are intereted, thank you.
+Let us know by giving lutorpy project a star, so we know how many people are interested, thank you.

 # Acknowledge